WasixXD/RedditStorier/README.md

 channel link: [Reddit Storier Channel](https://www.youtube.com/channel/UCTCzl863i54MPp-uINvdyTg)

 # Brief 📖
-After seeing Filipe Deschamps' video making bot, I was inspired and wanted to create mine.
+After seeing Filipe Deschamps' video about making a bot, I was inspired and wanted to create mine.
 But different from his, mine is not about trivia, but about comments from a super cool subreddit.

 <br>